denizariyan/bitcoin-address-generator/README.md

 1. `git init` to start a new repo for your project
 1. `npm install` to get&update the dependencies
 1. `node create.js` to run the script
-1. Using your file editor check the keys inside the database folder
+1. Use your file editor check the keys inside the database folder

 ## Validation